nailperry-zd/picai_prep/README.md

 > set 'align_t2w = True', leave 'preprocessing in the json file empty'.

+- add a new feature to support zonal mask as extra input channel.

+> masks and other volumes should be separated when doing resampling.
+For masks, using nearest interpolation.

 ## Usage
 Our preprocessing pipeline consists of four independent stages: [`DICOM Archive`][dicom-archive] → [`MHA Archive`][mha-archive] → [`nnU-Net Raw Data Archive`][nnunet-archive] → [`nnDetection Raw Data Archive`][nndetection-archive].
 All three conversion steps between these four stages can be performed independently.
 See below for documentation on each step.